MaxAggedon/Excel-Add-in-JavaScript-CommunicationBetweenAddIns/README.md

 <a name="components"></a>
 ## Key components of the sample
-The Excel Add-in: JavaScript Communication Between plug-ins sample contains the following important files:
+The Excel Add-in: JavaScript Communication Between add-ins sample contains the following important files:

-**CommunicationBetweenPlugInsContent** project, including:
+**CommunicationBetweenAddInsContent** project, including:

-- CommunicationBetweenPlugInsContent.xml manifest
+- CommunicationBetweenAddInsContent.xml manifest
 - ContentHome.js file
 - ContentHome.html file
 - MortgageCalculator.js file

-**CommunicationBetweenPlugInsTaskPane** project, including:
+**CommunicationBetweenAddInsTaskPane** project, including:

-- CommunicationBetweenPlugInsTaskPane.xml manifest
+- CommunicationBetweenAddInsTaskPane.xml manifest
 - TaskPaneTaskPaneHome.js file
 - TaskPaneTaskPaneHome.html file
 - toast.js file

 <a name="build"></a>
 ## Build and debug ##
-1. Choose the F5 key to build and deploy the plug-ins.
-Two instances of Excel 2013 will open, one with the content plug-in (“Mortgage Calculator”) displayed and the other with the task pane plug-in (“Mortgage Info plug-in”) displayed.
+1. Choose the F5 key to build and deploy the add-ins.
+Two instances of Excel 2013 will open, one with the content add-in (“Mortgage Calculator”) displayed and the other with the task pane add-in (“Mortgage Info add-in”) displayed.
-1. In one of the two instances of Excel 2013, on the Insert tab, in the plug-ins for Office group, choose the arrow below plug-in, and then choose the plug-in that you want to insert.
+1. In one of the two instances of Excel 2013, on the Insert tab, in the add-ins for Office group, choose the arrow below add-in, and then choose the add-in that you want to insert.
-1. The other plug-in will be inserted into the current instance of Excel.
-Both plug-ins should now be inserted in the same Excel session.
+1. The other add-in will be inserted into the current instance of Excel.
+Both add-ins should now be inserted in the same Excel session.
-1. In the content plug-in (“Mortgage Calculator”), choose Connect to Data to establish a connection between the two plug-ins (listening for changes in the data source).
+1. In the content add-in (“Mortgage Calculator”), choose Connect to Data to establish a connection between the two add-ins (listening for changes in the data source).
-1. In the task pane plug-in, enter numbers into the two text box inputs and select an option from the drop-down list.
+1. In the task pane add-in, enter numbers into the two text box inputs and select an option from the drop-down list.
 Choose the Submit button when you have entered your data.
 1. In the Excel spreadsheet, enter numbers into one or more rows in a single column.
 Select the rows singly or as a range in a single column.